Transfer Requirements

 General Education Requirements for Independent and Out-of-State Colleges and Universities

 In planning for transfer, students should consider the general education requirements for all institutions of interest.
-Many in-state independent institutions accept CSU general education and IGETC.
+Many in-state independent institutions accept CSU general education, IGETC, or Cal-GETC.
 Students transferring to independent or out-of-state institutions should refer to the school’s catalog or website and meet with a counselor to determine appropriate general education requirements.
-Cerritos college has articulated general education requirements with a number of independent institutions.
+Cerritos College has articulated general education requirements with a number of independent institutions.
 You can visit the Transfer Center’s website at www.cerritos.edu/transfer for a complete list of articulation agreements.

 The California State University